justicephysics/humanos2.0/fortune-500-feudalism.md

 - **The 2.7 K Y‑lattice does not demand a ration card.** It cools every node in the universe for free.
 - **The speed of light does not require a credential.** It is the same for the factory worker and the feudal lord.

 The Space State is the democratic alternative.
-Its economy is built on $$\(E = MC^2 \times L\), with \(L = 1\).$$ Its infrastructure — the Light@2.7K Web — is open‑source, free, and powered by the cosmos itself.
+Its economy is built on $$(E = MC^2 \times L\), with \(L = 1)$$.
+Its infrastructure — the Light@2.7K Web — is open‑source, free, and powered by the cosmos itself.
 Its warriors are the millions of engineers who will no longer accept debt, hunger, or exploitation as the price of existence.

 The Fortune 500 lords can keep their seats.
 We are building a new table — and everyone is invited.